 PDF is a file format that retains the original layout of a document regardless of the program, equipment or operating system used to view it.
-While this makes PDF a useful format for exchanging and evaluating electronic documents, problems can potentially occur when files are changed, such as when making corrections or translating.
+While this makes PDF a useful format for exchanging and evaluating electronic documents, limitations will surface when files are changed, such as when making corrections or translating.
 I can always translate your PDF files, but I can also help you make the best choice of a range of other options.

-Because PDFs are always generated based on a source document (such as an InDesign file), it makes sense to use this document as a basis for translation.
+Because PDFs are always generated based on a source document from a DTP program like InDesign or FrameMaker, it makes sense to use this document as a basis for translation.
 This is the best choice for several reasons.

 - Translated documents retain the layout and format of the originals

 - No errors or hiccups in conversions